Liquefy7822/Noisy-Project-v2/README.md

 This project is aimed at helping maintain a quiet environment during O Level practical exams for students.
 It is designed and developed by students, likely for their fellow students appearing for these crucial exams.

-The system works by using a microphone to detect sound levels in the examination room.
+The system uses a microphone to detect sound levels in the examination room.
 If the sound levels exceed a certain threshold, indicating potential noise disturbance, it displays a red light as a visual cue for students to remain quiet.
-Conversely, when the sound levels are within the acceptable range, it shows a green light, signaling that the environment is appropriately quiet.
+Conversely, when the sound levels are within the acceptable range, it shows a green light, signalling that the environment is appropriately quiet.

 The primary purpose of this project is to serve as a gentle reminder for students to maintain silence during the practical examinations, thereby minimizing potential distractions and ensuring a conducive environment for everyone to concentrate and perform their best.